Vardhan-225/Amoskys/docs/TECHNICAL_VALIDATION_REPORT.md

 ## 🚀 Ready for Documentation Phase

-**CONFIRMED**: InfraSpectre foundation is technically sound and ready for comprehensive documentation.
+**CONFIRMED**: Amoskys foundation is technically sound and ready for comprehensive documentation.

 ### Pre-Documentation Checklist ✅
 - [x] All imports migrated and working